 \subsubsection{Analysis of the calibrated IDM parameters}

-We verify that all of the calibrated parameters fall in the recommendation ranges according to \cite{kesting2008calibrating}.
-And the calibration results in Table~\ref{posterior_expectations_table} demonstrate the reliability of our methods to calibrate plausible IDM parameters.
+We verify that all calibrated parameters fall into the recommendation ranges according to \cite{kesting2008calibrating}.
+The calibration results in Table~\ref{posterior_expectations_table} demonstrate the reliability of our methods to calibrate plausible IDM parameters.
 In the following, we make some comparisons among several pairs of calibration results.

-Firstly, one obvious conclusion is that cars tend to have larger maximum vehicle acceleration $\alpha$ than trucks.
-Recall that the $\alpha$ in Eq.~\eqref{IDM_eq} is an amplification coefficient that acts on the entire function.
-This finding aligns with the truth that trucks are heavier, and truck drivers often use eco-friendly driving strategies to avoid aggressive accelerations.

-Secondly, the results of the pooled model indicate the general driving behavior of a `population driver,' i.e., the model learns a set of IDM parameters with a moderate driving policy, which expects to explain all behaviors in the data.
-However, as we noticed that human driving behaviors vary from one driver to another because of disparate driving situations, the capability of the pooled model is limited in explaining heterogeneous data.
-Consequently, the pooled model considers the diversity as errors to compensate for the uncertain behaviors and assign a significant variance $\sigma_\epsilon^2$ to the residual term.
-The unpooled model, on the other hand, is an example with smaller residual variance $\sigma_\epsilon^2$, since it creates and fits a separable model for each specific driver at the risk of overfitting.
+Firstly, the results of the pooled model indicate the general driving behavior of a ``population driver,'' i.e., the model learns a set of IDM parameters with a moderate driving policy, which expects to explain all behaviors in the data.
+However, since we noticed that human driving behaviors vary from one driver to another due to disparate driving situations, the capability of the pooled model is limited in explaining heterogeneous data.
+Consequently, the pooled model considers diversity as errors to compensate for uncertain behaviors and thus assigns a large variance $\sigma_\epsilon^2$ to the error term.
+The unpooled model, on the other hand, is an example with small error variance $\sigma_\epsilon^2$, since it calibrates a separable model for each specific driver at the risk of overfitting.

-Thirdly, we obtain mostly similar identified parameter values between hierarchical and unpooled models at the individual driver's level.
+Secondly, we obtain mostly similar identified parameters between the hierarchical and unpooled models at the individual driver's level.
 The results demonstrate the consistency of our proposed models with different hierarchies.
-Also, it strongly supports the claim that the hierarchical models can simultaneously identify style-specific IDM parameters for diverse drivers.
+Also, it strongly supports the claim that hierarchical models can simultaneously identify style-specific IDM parameters for diverse drivers.